Working with the God Hermes For Success, Opportunities and Luck

 Perhaps your words don’t quite land as you’d like them to, your business isn’t flourishing as you’d hoped, or you’re simply feeling rather lost at a crossroads in life.
 These are precisely the situations where Hermes shines brightest.
 His clever nature and quick wit have a brilliant way of spotting hidden paths forward, even when everything seems rather gloomy.

 I’ve found that working with Hermes brings the most wonderful changes.
 He’s particularly skilled at pointing out opportunities I might have missed, helping me find just the right words when they matter most, and bringing a dash of good fortune to new ventures.
-Whether you’re hoping to boost your shop’s success, stay safe on your travels, or receive clear messages during divination, Hermes can help.
+Whether you’re hoping to boost your business success, stay safe on your travels, or receive clear messages during divination, Hermes can help.
 He’s especially brilliant during those wobbly times of change, when you need a steady hand to guide you.

 In this guide, I’ll explain how to welcome Hermes’s influence into your craft.
-I’ll share tried-and-tested spells, suggestions for meaningful offerings and straightforward ways to build a genuine connection with this fascinating god.
+I’ll share tried-and-tested rituals and spells, suggestions for meaningful offerings and straightforward ways to build a genuine connection with this fascinating god.
 Whether you’re just starting to work with deities or you’re an experienced practitioner, I hope you’ll find plenty of useful wisdom to enhance your practice.

 Can Anyone Work with the God Hermes?